photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 2023-04-12 - 17th Session.md

 Ramrod tells of magical creatures enchained under the city of the drow

-Ships flying near pandemonium
+Ships flying near pandemonium (1 month ago)

-Explosions on the feywild
+Explosions on the feywild (within last few days)

 Notes that they can't see the surface of the hells, and "comet" shooting from the hells to emmerich some time ago